 However, with the advent of novel, web-scale collaborative systems and collaborative patterns, starting from crowdsourcing, and moving towards the ever more complex socio-technical collaborative systems, we witnessed the actors in the system become numerous, anonymous and interchangeable with machines.
-They now engage with the system only occasionally, irregularly and for a short
+They now engage with the system only occasionally, irregularly and for a short time, performing different tasks with variable duration and quality.
+This means that most existing incentives, relying on the conventional understanding of the notions of career, promotion and working hours cannot effectively support this new type of collaborations.

-&lt;sup>1 For example, Social Compute Units [2] and Collective Adaptive Systems (http://www.smart-society-project.eu).
+&lt;sup>1 For example, Social Compute Units [2] and Collective Adaptive Systems (http: //www.smart-society-project.eu)